 Chimney stacks

-Repair category 2
+Repair category 1

-Notes Vegetation evident to the chimney stack.
-Chimney stacks are frequently troublesome and often the source of dampness/water ingress.
-Ongoing monitoring/maintenance can be anticipated.
+Notes Although no significant defects were evident from ground level, chimney stacks are frequently troublesome and are often a source of dampness/water ingress.
+Ongoing monitoring and maintenance can be anticipated.
 An inspection at close quarters may reveal further defects.
-It may be prudent to have the chimney stack inspected prior to purchase.
+It would be prudent to have the chimney stack inspected prior to purchase.